dalemartyn/dalestillman.com/_posts/work/2016-10-06-athlete-profiles.md

 <figure>
   <img src="/img/athlete-profiles/diving-profile.jpg" alt="Screen capture of Diver Tonia Couch's profile page">
-  <figcaption>The main content of <a href="http://www.swimming.org/diving/tonia-couch/">Tonia’s profile page</a> (<a href="https://web.archive.org/web/20161005195709/http://www.swimming.org/diving/tonia-couch/">webarchive.org</a>).
+  <figcaption>The main content of Tonia’s profile page (<a href="https://web.archive.org/web/20161005195709/http://www.swimming.org/diving/tonia-couch/">webarchive.org</a>).
 The new profile stats widget, sits under the profile copy.
 An action shot, out of view in the screenshot, serves as the headline image.</figcaption>
 </figure>

 ## Redesigning the profiles